shawnweisfeld/20191019_Bots/docs/chapter01/05-ExtendBot/index.md

 ## How do I make my bot understand?

-- The bot only knows how to do the things we tell it to do.
-- If we want it to do something new we will need to show it how to do it.
+Our bot only knows how to do the things we tell it to do.
+If we want it to do something new we will need to tell it how to do it.

-1. Start with a freshly reset bot
+1. Start with a freshly reset bot. (i.e. press the "start over with latest content" button)
    ![Open Browser](./images/EB01.png)
-1. Type in "who are you"
+1. Type in "what is your name"
     ![Open Browser](./images/EB01.png)
 1. Hit Enter or click Send
     ![Open Browser](./images/EB02.png)
-2. The bot responds but that did not tell us the name of the bot!
-It looks like it is asking us to give it more information.
+1. The bot responds but it apparently doesnt know its own name!
     ![Open Browser](./images/EB03.png)
-3. Let's make it smarter!
+1. Let's make it smarter!
 Click on Topics on the left.
     ![Open Browser](./images/EB04.png)
 1. Click Hide Bot to give us some room to work.
     ![Open Browser](./images/EB05.png)